OWASP/www-project-top-10-for-large-language-model-applications/Archive/2_0_voting/voting_round_two/LLM06_ExcessiveAgency.md

 1. Excessive Functionality: An LLM agent has access to extensions which include functions that are not needed for the intended operation of the system.
 For example, a developer needs to grant an LLM agent the ability to read documents from a repository, but the 3rd-party extension they choose to use also includes the ability to modify and delete documents.
 2. Excessive Functionality: An extension may have been trialled during a development phase and dropped in favor of a better alternative, but the original plugin remains available to the LLM agent.
 3. Excessive Functionality: An LLM plugin with open-ended functionality fails to properly filter the input instructions for commands outside what's necessary for the intended operation of the application.
 E.g., an extension to run one specific shell command fails to properly prevent other shell commands from being executed.
-4. Excessive Permissions: An LLM extension has permissions on other systems that are not needed for the intended operation of the application.
+4. Excessive Permissions: An LLM extension has permissions on downstream systems that are not needed for the intended operation of the application.
 E.g., an extension intended to read data connects to a database server using an identity that not only has SELECT permissions, but also UPDATE, INSERT and DELETE permissions.
-5. Excessive Permissions: An LLM extension that is designed to perform operations on behalf of an individual user accesses downstream systems with a generic high-privileged identity.
+5. Excessive Permissions: An LLM extension that is designed to perform operations in the context of an individual user accesses downstream systems with a generic high-privileged identity.
 E.g., an extension to read the current user's document store connects to the document repository with a privileged account that has access to files belonging to all users.
 6. Excessive Autonomy: An LLM-based application or extension fails to independently verify and approve high-impact actions.
 E.g., an extension that allows a user's documents to be deleted performs deletions without any confirmation from the user.